20 December 2004

 Shortly after George’s birthday party, we had company for 19 nights in a 36-day period.
 We were serious when we invited everyone to visit, and for awhile it looked like everyone was taking us up on our offer.
 Alice is very busy in a book club she joined this year and is enjoying it immensely.
 She said she studies harder for book club meetings than she ever did in school, and just for sheer pleasure.
 Her company, Vulcan Incorporated, just gets better and better, thanks to the employees’ “sweat equity” ownership program Alice started years ago.

 Buddy, who nipped a jogger’s nipple to escape from city life, continues to show that crime does pay.
 Buddy now is rarely more than an arm’s length away from one of us, except when he is visiting his other family including his little sister Duchess in Walnut Creek.
 He spends a lot of time in the woods, on the beaches, chasing rabbits, deer, wild turkeys, and skunks.
-I wish the little stinker would drop skunks from his list, but “if it runs, he’ll chase it.”
+I wish the little stinker would drop skunks from his list, but “if it runs, Buddy chases it.”
+I'm glad there are no bull elephants in Gualala!

 Soon we will be on the road for Christmas, New Years, and family birthdays.
 Then later in January we go to Thailand for a few weeks, return in time for Alice’s high school reunion – then I’ll have to catch up on two months of neglected real estate work in about a week.
 Alice and I already feel tired just thinking about all that is before us!
 Like getting this in the mail before Christmas Eve.